-The Principal Sustainability Task Force is made up of members appointed by Chairman, President, and CEO Dan Houston.
+The Principal Sustainability Task Force is made up of members appointed by President, and CEO Deanna Strable.
 The members are leaders across the organization and report quarterly to the Nominating and Governance Committee of the Board of Directors.
-The role of the Sustainability Task Force is to ensure that material issues are integrated into and help guide our business decisions, drive our comprehensive ESG strategy, and continually engage with stakeholders.
+The role of the Sustainability Task Force is to ensure that material issues are integrated into and help guide our business decisions, drive our comprehensive Sustainability strategy, and continually engage with stakeholders.
 This keeps us aligned with internal goals, third-party standards and other business groups and signatories, such as the United Nations Global Compact.

-Throughout 2023, the Sustainability Task Force met monthly to discuss our approach to sustainability reporting frameworks, such as GRI, SASB, TCFD, and CDP, public policy engagement, social and environmental key performance indicators, goal setting, performance against our ESG commitments, and the company's long-term purpose strategy.
+Throughout 2024, the Sustainability Task Force met monthly to discuss our approach to sustainability reporting frameworks, such as GRI, SASB, TCFD, and CDP, public policy engagement, social and environmental key performance indicators, goal setting, performance against our ESG commitments, and the company's long-term purpose strategy.

-In conjunction with our corporate strategy, four employees are dedicated to enterprise sustainability on a full-time basis.
-Our Director of ESG and Emerging Strategies works closely with her team, which is made up of an Assistant Director, a Senior ESG Strategist and an ESG Strategist.
+In conjunction with our corporate strategy, three employees are dedicated to enterprise sustainability on a full-time basis.
+Our Director of ESG and Emerging Strategies works closely with her team, which is made up of a Senior ESG Strategist and an ESG Strategist.
 Each who are responsible for managing and advancing Principal Financial Group's sustainability strategy and goals.
-The team has over 20 years of combined sustainability-related experience.